8. Bring in nature

 • Riverkeeper Program:

-• Stall promoting PRCG mission at Seven Hills community fair in partnership with Blacktown City Council (18 March).
+• PRCG supported Seven Hills Community Fair in partnership with Blacktown City Council (18 March).

 • Sustainable Saturday at Concord organised by City of Canada Bay Council (1 April).